kmyoshida/RepData_PeerAssessment1/PA1_template.md

 ## 60 2012-11-29 288
 ## 61 2012-11-30   0
 ```

 All the missing values are located on specific dates.
 A give date has either no missing value (288 values), or all values are missing (0).
 I suggest we use the mean for that specific 5-minute interval across all days.

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+Let's create a new dataset that is equal to the original dataset but with the missing data filled in.
+Again, we use the average value for the interval when missing.

 ```r